A gift to your family, sparing them hard decisions at an emotional time.

 It is not always possible to pay respects in person, so we hope that this small token will help.

 He began his funeral service career with J. Edgar Thomas Funeral Home of Tasley, VA.
-In 1964 he founded the C. C. Humbles Funeral Service, of which Cooper and Humbles Funeral Company, Inc. is the successor.
+In 1964, he founded the C. C. Humbles Funeral Service, of which Cooper & Humbles Funeral Company, Inc. is the successor.

 Cliff came from a long line of philanthropists and his generosity and support to community endeavors was no exception.
 He was a great believer in fostering youth.
 In the early fifties, he established a barbershop and trained numerous young men in the trade.
 Having been a star basketball guard on the famous 1938-39 "Dream Team" of Virginia Union University, he continued to demonstrate his love for athletics by sponsoring The Humbles' Stars Flag football team, who became Virginia State Champions and went on to National competition.